AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 with example uses should focus on Sections 3 and 4.
 People who need to understand the RCU implementation should focus on Section 5, then dive into the kernel source code.
-People who reason best by analogy should focus on Section 6.
-Section 7 serves as an index to the docbook API documentation, and Section 8 is the traditional answer key.
+People who reason best by analogy should focus on Section 6 and 7.
+Section 8 serves as an index to the docbook API documentation, and Section 9 is the traditional answer key.

 So, start with the section that makes the most sense to you and your preferred method of learning.
 If you need to know everything about